family and finance

 However, there is no specific formula that draws out a decision on how to divide your property.
 So you may not find any similarity between your way of dividing the assets and another couple’s that you have heard about.

-The evidence provided by each of the parties is heard by the judge and a rightful and equitable verdict is given out in favor of the party which has more contributions in the relationship financially.
+provided by each of the parties is heard by the judge and a rightful and equitable verdict is given out in favor of the party which has more contributions in the relationship financially.
 The decision may vary with the unique facts provided to the court about the marriage.
 As a result, the financial contributions made in the family are referred to as “special”, “extra” or “extraordinary” skills.

 Disclaimer : This article provides basic information only and is not a substitute for a professional or legal advice.
 It is prudent to obtain legal advice from a family lawyer.